mithunkumarc/learning_angular/lifecycle/ngOnChanges/ReadMe.md

 This means if you don't have any @Input properties on a child, ngOnChanges will never get called.

-ngOnChanges gets called before ngOnInit and whenever a component's bound input is changed FROM THE PARENT COMPONENT.
+ngOnChanges gets called before (child component's)ngOnInit and whenever a component's bound input is changed FROM THE PARENT COMPONENT.

 ngOnChanges of parent method will not be called. only child ngOnchanges called only if there is change in @Input properties from parent component.